florendell/florendell.github.io/_projects/1_project.md

 importance: 1
 category: work
 ---

-Research project at The University of Exeter researching the developmental effects of microplastic contamination (publication).
+**Ecotoxicology research documenting the impacts of micropalstic contmanination on sea urchin larvae** Masters by Research project at The University of Exeter focused on researching the developmental effects of microplastic contamination (*publication*).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">